-Speaking of jazz, touch down at Louis Armstrong New Orleans International Airport (MSY), about 24 km west of downtown.
+Flights to New Orleans touch down at Louis Armstrong New Orleans International Airport (MSY), about 24km west of downtown.
 Once you’ve made it to the city centre, public transportation can get you to every stop on your itinerary, with a fleet of buses and rail lines at your command.
-So catch a cab or car hire for the commute to your hotel in New Orleans and decide how you want to see the city from there.
+Catch a cab or book car hire for the commute to your hotel in New Orleans and decide how you want to see the city from there.

 If you want to see some serious cutting loose during Mardi Gras in late February, plan ahead, because you’re definitely not the only one who loves colourful beads and plenty of adult beverages.
 If you’re thinking of doing something a bit earlier (or if fighting bead-draped tourists for accommodation in New Orleans just isn’t your thing), September through January have awesome weather and plenty going on.

 Chow down on oysters and crawfish during the fabulous Louisiana Seafood Festival in early September; in October, follow your nose—and ears—to the Crescent City Blues & BBQ Festival in Lafayette Square.
 In November, the festivals really heat up with some of the best food in New Orleans: Tremé Creole Gumbo Festival, Oak Street Po-Boy Festival and the Boudin, Bourbon & Beer Festival all take place in the crisp fall air.